Where We Be

 |Big Island -- Hilo & Volcanoes Nat'l Park

-southwest of Hilo.
-We rented a car and made
+Hilo.
+We rented a car and made the easy drive

 shore excursion prices.
 The highlight of our

-would allow you to see it, of course, but we're
+helicopter ride would allow you to see it, but

 As our cruise ship rounded the Big Island that

-night we stood on deck to see if we could see
+night we stood on deck to watch for any lava

-any lava flows from Kilauea Crater.
-We could
+flows from Kilauea Crater.
+We saw a red glow

-the park change constantly so you may be
+constantly so you may be luckier and witness

 |We liked these huge "Jurassic Park" leaves at the entrance to Rainbow Falls